library-pals/read-action/README.md

 ## Action options

-- `readFileName`: The file where you want to save your books.
+- `filename`: The file where you want to save your books.
 Default: `_data/read.json`.

 - `providers`: Specify the [ISBN providers](https://github.com/palmerabollo/node-isbn#setting-backend-providers) that you want to use, in the order you need them to be invoked.
 If setting more than one provider, separate each with a comma.

-- `timeZone`: Your timezone.
+- `time-zone`: Your time zone.
 Default: `America/New_York`.

-- `requiredMetadata`: Required metadata properties.
+- `required-metadata`: Required metadata properties.
 This can be used to make the action open a pull request if one of these values is missing data in the desired book instead of committing directly to a repository.
 Default: `title,pageCount,authors,description`.

 ## Trigger the action